-Alternative Fuel and Advanced Vehicle Acquisition Requirements
+Alternative Fuel and Advanced Vehicle Acquisition and Rental Requirements

 State and county agencies must purchase light-duty vehicles that reduce petroleum consumption.
 Vehicle purchasing priority is as follows:

-- Plug-in electric vehicles;
+- Plug-in hybrid electric vehicles (PEVs);

-- Other alternative fuel vehicles;
+- Other alternative fuel vehicles; and

-- Hybrid electric vehicles; and
+- Hybrid electric vehicles (HEVs).

 Exemptions may apply.
 State agencies must purchase the most fuel-efficient vehicle available that meets agency needs, use alternative fuels and ethanol blended gasoline when available, evaluate a purchase preference for biodiesel blends, and promote the efficient operation of vehicles.
 For the purpose of this requirement, an alternative fuel is defined as an alcohol fuel, an alcohol fuel blend containing at least 85% alcohol, natural gas, liquefied petroleum gas (propane), hydrogen, biodiesel, a biodiesel blend containing at least 20% biodiesel, a fuel derived from biological materials, or electricity generated from off-board energy sources.